 Are you delivering a high-quality product with support?

 Your website is a product unto itself – it’s some visitors’ first experience with you as a business and a brand.
 Will they like what you’re selling them (before you’ve sold them anything)?
 No matter how great your products are, think of your eCommerce site as the first product customers are buying.

-Put serious thought and energy into the UX design of the site, and keep updated regularly on site functionality so you can avoid any issues.
+Put serious thought and energy into the UX design of the site, and keep updated regularly on-site functionality so you can avoid any issues.
 You can use CRO Tools to identify – and quickly fix – any usability issues that your site may have.
 You can also rely on the Site Content reports that Google Analytics provides to help you find important statistics like bounce rate.
 Use these tools to ensure your site visitors are not running into any issues while they shop.

 Hacks to Increase Your eCommerce Conversion Rate

 We now know what it means when we talk about a good eCommerce conversion rate, and we’ve discussed how to measure that.
-But how do you increase conversion rate?
+But how do you increase the conversion rate?
 It can seem like an overwhelming task.
-Fortunately, today we’re going to explore how to increase conversion rate eCommerce.
-Here are seven of the key areas (and some pretty sweet hacks) where you can increase eCommerce conversion rate.
+Fortunately, today we’re going to explore how to increase the conversion rate for eCommerce.
+Here are seven of the key areas (and some pretty sweet hacks) where you can increase the eCommerce conversion rate.